Are you struggling to convert your prospects?

 With your traffic sources set, the next step will be to send traffic to your website hoping they place an order, right?

-Unless you’re Amazon, I would not do that.Asking a website visitor to buy your product on their first visit is like going out with someone on a first… Click To Tweet
+Unless you’re Amazon, I would not do that.Asking a website visitor to buy your product on their first visit is like going out with someone on a first date and asking them if they would like to marry you.
+Click To Tweet

 They will say no (unless you’re Tom Cruise or Megan Fox, then they’ll most definitely say yes).